CDrummond/music-similarity/README.md

 ## Similarity service

-`music-similarity` can be installed as a Systemd service, or started manually, to provide a Music similarity service that can be called from the LMS plugin, etc.
+`music-similarity` can be installed as a system service, or started manually, to provide a Music similarity service that can be called from the LMS plugin, etc.